 Oz Emperor in Talks to Transport Judith's Gas

-ASX-listed explorer Emperor Energy has signed a memorandum of understanding that could see Australian midstream operator help transport gas from its Judith field off the coast of Victoria.
+ASX-listed explorer Emperor Energy has signed a memorandum of understanding with APA Group that could see Australian midstream operator help transport gas from its Judith field off the coast of Victoria.

 Emperor said on October 16 that the agreement was “a major milestone in progressing the development of the Judith gas field,” situated in the Gippsland basin.
 It paves the way for the pair to negotiate terms on the provision of midstream infrastructure for Judith’s gas, the company said in a statement.